Epithermal quartz-carbonate veins mineralized with gold and silver

 Nechako Plateau region of central British Columbia

-Approximately 120 km southwest of Vanderhoof and 20 km south of the Blackwater Gold Project (New Gold Inc.)
+Approximately 120 km southwest of Vanderhoof and 20 km south of the Blackwater Gold Project (Artemis Gold Inc.)

 The latest National Instrument ("NI") 43-101 Inferred Resource